benmclaren/personal-site/ben_personal_site/content/articles/railsseo.md

   #code to override will go here
 end
 ```
-In our example or the review website we can take the `id` of the review and convert it to a string so that we can use it in the url.
+In our example of the review website we can take the `id` of the review and convert it to a string so that we can use it in the url.

 Next, we want to add some information.
 We can do this by using a '+' sign and we are going to have a "-" here.
 Then we can have the title of the page we are on.
 We can get this using the word `title` which we are able to access as we are inside the model.